rahulgh33/BengaliTransliterator/README.md

 āmen

 - What is "LordsPrayer.txt"?
   - The Lord's Prayer in Bengali.
-Common linguistic example.
+A common linguistic example.
 - What is "rabindranath.txt"?
   - A famous poem from the Bengali polymath Rabindranath Tagore, "E monihar amay".